kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 If there is another Job, which you would like supported, please consider contributing.
 This page shows how to integrate a custom Job with Kueue.

+## Pre-requisites

+1. The custom Job CRD should have a suspend-like field.
+You can check this [page](https://kubernetes.io/docs/concepts/workloads/controllers/job/#suspending-a-job) for suspending a job.

 ## What you need to specify

 1. Configuration